Breaking Down Mum Rage: ADHD and Autism Insights

 The Autistic Mother Experience Specifically

-Autistic women are significantly more likely to experience meltdowns and shutdowns in the perinatal period, and both at rates roughly twice as high as non-autistic women, and with shutdown rates nearly five times higher.
+Autistic women are significantly more likely to experience meltdowns and shutdowns in the perinatal period, both at rates roughly twice as high as non-autistic women, and with shutdown rates nearly five times higher.
 The reasons are structural and predictable.

 If you would like to read more about how RSD overlaps with birth trauma in ADHD and autistic mothers, the pillar post on Rejection Sensitive Dysphoria in motherhood goes deeper.